Nine Different Ways Writers Can Make Money by Writing

 - Mentoring and support

 Editing other writers’ work can be very rewarding – and it can help you further your own mastery of the craft.
-Quite a few writers, though, find that it ends up taking over to the extent that they don’t have enough time for their own writing and end up resenting the editing/proofreading that they do.
+Some writers, though, find that it ends up taking over to the extent that they don’t have enough time for their own writing and end up resenting the editing/proofreading that they do.

-Tip: Charging a flat rate can lead to you working for less than minimum wage.
+Tip: Charging one flat rate could lead to you working for less than minimum wage if a particular project needs a lot of edits.
 Always get a sample of the writer’s work before you quote, and track the time you spend on every manuscript so you can see whether you need to raise your rates.

-Even if it’s not a service you want to offer to other people, it’s a good idea to learn the basics of copywriting as you’ll inevitably have to sell yourself/your writing at some point.
-Copyblogger is a great place to get started, as is Bob Bly’s book The Copywriter’s Handbook (Amazon.com / Amazon.co.uk).
+Even if you don’t want to write copy for other people, it’s helpful to learn the basics as you’ll inevitably have to sell yourself/your writing at some point.
+Copyblogger is a great place to get started.

-No-one seems to talk about ghostwriting much – it’s a tricky area to discuss when you generally can’t disclose who your clients are!
+No-one seems to talk about ghostwriting much – it’s a tricky area to discuss when you often can’t disclose who your clients are.
 It’s definitely not all about celebrity memoirs, though.

 A ghostwriter writes in someone else’s voice and has their words published under the other person’s name.
 Some writers feel uncomfortable with that, or would simply prefer to have their name on their work.
 Others like the freedom to focus on the writing itself – not to be “out there” as a writer, having to promote their work.